Thelukepet/course/assignments/kerberos.md

 ```
 KRB5_CONFIG=/home/arjen/.surfsara.krb5.conf google-chrome --auth-server-whitelist=".hathi.surfsara.nl"
 ```

-You should now be able to access the [ResourceManager](http://head05.hathi.surfsara.nl/cluster) in the configured Firefox browser.
+You should now be able to access the [ResourceManager](http://head05.hathi.surfsara.nl/cluster) in the configured browser.
-_Note: this may involve a restart of Firefox from a terminal in which the `KRB5_CONFIG` variable is set as given above._

 ### Windows